5 Biggest Myths About Mortgage Refinance

 Do refinance rates cost more than purchase rates?

-Yes, usually refinance rates are higher.
+Yes, refinance rates are usually higher.
 Lenders see refinancing as riskier, so they charge more.
-But your rate depends on things like your credit score.
+But your rate depends on factors like your credit score.

 Does refinancing use up your home equity?

-Sometimes.
-With a cash-out refinance, you can get extra money, but you'll have a bigger mortgage to pay back.
+Sometimes, a cash-out refinance can give you extra money, but you'll have a bigger mortgage to pay back.
 Usually, you need at least 20% equity to do this.

 Do you need 20% equity to refinance?